ghproducts/genomics-ncd-gzip/README.md

 ## Notes

 - NCD is symmetric and bounded between 0 and 1
 - In this case, we utilize 126bp fragments for training and testing.
-We have found that
-- For large datasets, use `--k_min` to avoid memory and storage issues.
+- For large datasets, `--k_min` can be used to avoid memory and storage issues.
 The NCD matrix can become large as the number of compared sequences increases.